Elektroarzt/simplebus2-mqtt-bridge/README.md

 Scrolling down the page MQTT credentials, the hardware and firmware configuration can be edited.

 <img width="1012" alt="WiFi manager configuration 2" src="https://github.com/Elektroarzt/simplebus2-mqtt-bridge/assets/61664171/92fe75e5-ae4d-451c-a993-fb2941987a70">

+Keep in mind that the ESP32 is not equipped with 5GHz WiFi, only 2,4GHz will work.

 ### Hardware tuning
 "gain" and "voltage level" are parameters to tune in to the specific installation circumstances depending on cable lenght and resistance of the signal path where gain is the factor the OPV amplifies the line signal at the input and level is the threshold of the comparator before the S2 signal goes to the ESP32s GPIO.
 A gain of 10 and a voltage level of 220 works good from tests in a building with about 20m cable lenght.